 The war continued and would not see its end until after the American victory at the Battle of New Orleans in January of 1815.
 After the war’s conclusion, Jackson was declared a war hero and became known by the nickname “Old Hickory” due to his ambition and willingness to fight alongside his men.

 Jackson was put back into active military service during the First Seminole War in 1817 and ordered his soldiers to invade then Spanish-occupied Florida.
 Although he had received no instructions to initiate such an attack, he successfully captured St. Mark’s and Pensacola.

 This action sparked a strong reaction from Spain, and although many within the United States government called for him to be punished, Secretary of State John Quincy Adams defended him from such criticism.

 Approximately two years later, Florida became a part of the United States, per the 1819 Adam-Onis Treaty.

 Election of 1824

-After his successes as a military commander, many believed that Jackson had a fairly good chance of being elected President.
-While he was not initially interested in the position, by 1824, enough people had rallied behind him so as to see him nominated for the presidency.
+After his successes as a military commander, many believed that Jackson had a fairly good chance of being elected president.
+While he was not initially interested in the position, by 1824, enough people had rallied behind him to see him nominated for the presidency.